-The Public Interest Disclosure Risk Assessment and Risk Management Guide (PDF 205KB)has been designed by the Office of the Queensland Ombudsman to assist public sector entities in assessing and managing reprisal risk to parties that are involved in a PID.
+The guide has been designed by the Office of the Queensland Ombudsman to assist public sector entities in assessing and managing reprisal risk to parties that are involved in a PID:

 Any reasonable risk assessment strategy, such as AS/NZS ISO 31000:2009 Risk Management – Principles and guidelines, or Queensland Treasury’s ‘A Guide to Risk Management’, may be used.